networksetcetera/LODS/lab2_draft.md

 1. On the **Resource groups** blade, find and then select the **Serverless** resource group that you created earlier in this lab.

-1. On the **Serverless** blade, select the **funclogic*[yourname]*** function app that you created earlier in this lab.
+1. On the **Serverless** blade, select the **funclogic[yourname]** function app that you created earlier in this lab.

-1. On the **App Service** blade, copy the value of the **URL** text box.
-You'll use this value later in the lab.
+1. In the left navigation of the Azure Portal select **Functions**

+1. Click on the function called **Echo**

+1. Click on **Get Function URL** and select **Copy to clipboard**

-#### Task 5: Test function run by using httprepl
+#### Task 5: Test function run by using a browser and curl

+1. Open a new browser tab and paste the URL for the Function then hit **enter**

-1. On the taskbar, select the **Windows Terminal** icon.
+1. Notice the response from the function

-1. At the open command prompt, enter the following command, and then select Enter to start the **httprepl** tool setting the base Uniform Resource Identifier (URI) to the value of the URL that you copied earlier in this lab.
+1. Add the following query to the end of the URL
     ```
-    httprepl <function-app-url>
+    ?name=Azure
     ```

-    > **Note**: For example, if your URL is **https://funclogicstudent.azurewebsites.net**, your command would be **httprepl https://funclogicstudent.azurewebsites.net**.

-1. Observe the error message displayed by the httprepl tool.
-This message occurs because the tool is searching for a Swagger definition file to use to "traverse" the API.
-Because your Logic App does not produce a Swagger definition file, you will need to traverse the API manually.

-1. At the tool prompt, enter the following command, and then select Enter to browse to the relative **api** directory:
+1. The Azure Function will return a response
     ```
-    cd api
+    Hello Azure
     ```

-1. Enter the following command, and then select Enter to browse to the relative **echo** directory:
+1. Open a terminal using the icon on the taskbar of the lab machine

+1. Type the following command to ensure that **curl** is installed
     ```
-    cd echo
+    curl -V
     ```

-1. Enter the following command, and then select Enter to run the **post** command sending in an HTTP request body set to a numeric value of **3** by using the **\-\-content** option:
+1. Copy the URL for the Azure Function from the Azure Portal as you did in **Task 4**

+1. In the terminal window type the following command
     ```
-    post --content 3
+    curl <URL>
     ```

-1. Enter the following command, and then select Enter to run the **post** command sending in an HTTP request body set to a numeric value of **5** by using the **\-\-content** option:
+    **Note:** Paste the value for the URL you copied earlier in <URL>.
+You can do this by right-clicking after the **curl** command and selecting **Paste**

+1. You will get a similar response compared to the local test

+1. In the terminal window type the following command, by appending the query after the URL
     ```
-    post --content 5
+    curl <URL>?name=Azure
     ```

-1. Enter the following command, and then select Enter to run the **post** command sending in an HTTP request body set to a string value of **Hello** by using the **\-\-content** option:
+1. You should now get a response from the Azure Function
     ```
-    post --content "Hello"
+    Hello Azure
     ```

-1. Enter the following command, and then select Enter to run the **post** command sending in an HTTP request body set to a JavaScript Object Notation (JSON) value of **{"msg": "Successful"}** by using the **\-\-content** option:

-    ```
-    post --content "{"msg": "Successful"}"
-    ```

-1. Enter the following command, and then select Enter to exit the **httprepl** application:

-    ```
-    exit
-    ```

-1. Close the currently running Windows Terminal application.

-1. Return to the browser window with the Azure portal.

 #### Review

 In this exercise, you created a basic function that echoes the content sent via an HTTP POST request.

 ### Exercise 3: Create a function that triggers on a schedule